OpenSocialCSN/opensocial-wordpress-plugin/readme.txt

 == Description ==

-`OpenSocial Wordpress Plugin is a plugin allowing your users to easily authenticate into your Wordpress site.
+`OpenSocial is a plugin allowing your users to easily authenticate into your Wordpress site.
 OpenSocial is a SSO one-click service allowing users to authenticate with their Google, Facebook, Twitter, LinkedIn, Github or OpenSocial accounts.
 The OpenSocial Wordpress Plugin is backed by the OpenSocial SSO service.`

 == Installation ==

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'OpenSocial Wordpress Plugin'
+2. Search for 'OpenSocial'
 3. Click the Install Now link.
-3. Activate OpenSocial Wordpress Plugin from your Plugins page.
+3. Activate OpenSocial from your Plugins page.

 = From WordPress.org =

 1. Download OpenSocial Wordpress Plugin.
-2. Upload the 'opensocial-wordpress-plugin' directory to your '/wp-content/plug-ins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'opensocial' directory to your '/wp-content/plug-ins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate OpenSocial Wordpress Plugin from your Plugins page.

 = After Activation - Go to 'Settings > OpenSocial SSO/Settings' and: =